zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-db-sql-zend-stdlib-hydrator.rst

 3. Execute the query
 4. Do something with the result

-Knowing this we can now write the implementation for the ``AlbumMapperInterface``.
+Knowing this we can now write the implementation for the ``BlogMapperInterface``.

 Writing the mapper implementation
 =================================

 Our mapper implementation will reside inside the same namespace as its interface.
-Go ahead and create a class called ``ZendDbSqlMapper`` and implement the ``AlbumMapperInterface``.
+Go ahead and create a class called ``ZendDbSqlMapper`` and implement the ``BlogMapperInterface``.

 .. code-block:: php
    :linenos:
    :emphasize-lines:

     <?php
-    // Filename: /module/Album/src/Album/Mapper/ZendDbSqlMapper.php
+    // Filename: /module/Blog/src/Blog/Mapper/ZendDbSqlMapper.php
-    namespace Album\Mapper;
+    namespace Blog\Mapper;

-    use Album\Model\AlbumInterface;
+    use Blog\Model\BlogInterface;

-    class ZendDbSqlMapper implements AlbumMapperInterface
+    class ZendDbSqlMapper implements BlogMapperInterface
     {
         /**
          * @param int|string $id
          *
-         * @return AlbumInterface
+         * @return BlogInterface
          * @throws \InvalidArgumentException
          */
         public function find($id)